NorthStarUAS/Simulator/NOTES.md

 compute lifting force directly with our mass and air density normalized to a value of 1 to keep things simple.
-This means we are unable to vary mass, cg, air density, etc. in the simulation and the aircraft will always fly as it was configured and as the air pressure existed on the day the test flight was performed.
+This means we are unable to vary mass, cg, air density, etc. in the simulation and the aircraft will always fly as it was configured and as the air density (r) existed on the day the test flight was performed.

 Thrust: If this already wasn't pretty crude, now comes the real hack.
-We don't have a direct way to measure thrust in our small UAVs and we don't have a detailed motor/prop model, but we do know the throttle command.
+We don't have a direct way to measure thrust in our small UAVs and we don't have a detailed motor/prop model we can extract directly from the flight data, but we do know the throttle command.
 As a very crude estimate of thrust (normalized to a range of [0, 1] I do this:

     thrust = sqrt(throttle_command)

+Some systems log voltagea and amps which can be used to compute watts which is a direct measure of the power put into the propulsion system.
+It still doesn't account for prop model, but it would fit better than throttle command anbd would account for voltage drop over the course of the flight.
+For now I'm dealing with some flight logs that don't include this data so I'm not using that additional information.

-Drag: Now with an estimate of thrust we can estimate drag:
+Drag: Now with an estimate of thrust we can estimate drag.
+Note that drag must balance both gravity and thrust in the aircraft X axis:

     drag = body_accel_X + body_gravity_X - thrust